Beatrice Borromeo: Journalism

 Beatrice was a contributor to Newsweek and the Daily Beast in 2013.
 Prior to that, and from the newspaper's beginning in 2009, she worked as a full-time reporter for Il Fatto Quotidiano.
 She continued in that position through the year 2016.
 She has appeared on many television shows in Italy, beginning with Anno Zero on Rai 2 where she worked for two years, from 2006 to 2008.
 Every week she interviewed an average three guests on political development and social evils.
 In 2009, she even hosted a weekly show on the Radio 105 Network.
 She interviewed Roberto Saviano, the famous author of Gomorrah, for Above magazine's June 2009 issue.
 She also interviewed American author of LA Confidential James Ellroy and former candidate for Colombia's presidency Ingrid Betancourt both for Il Fatto Quotidiano.
 For the same newspaper, she interviewed Marcello Dell'Utri, Italian Senator and co-founder of Forza Italia.
 In the interview, Dell'Utri admitted to have entered politics to get immunity in order to escape his arrest.
 Her first article for Il Fatto Quotidiano, published on 14 September 2009, was about Vito De Filippo, then-president of the Italian region of Basilicata, allocating European funds for the Miss Italia contest.
 She also wrote an article for The Daily Beast published in June 2012 about Italian prosecutor Nicola Gratteri.

 Borromeo directed Mamma Mafia, a documentary about mafia women: its preview was released by the Newsweek Daily Beast Company on 31 January 2013.
 That was her sole film in the English language.
-She has directed several documentaries in the Italian language, ranging from topics as the women of 'Ndrangheta, selfie surgery, and the children of Caivano.
+She has directed several documentaries in the Italian language, ranging from topics such as the women of 'Ndrangheta, selfie surgery, and the children of Caivano.

 Speaking of the children who live in the slums of Caivano, Borromeo said: "These children never get to be children.
 They live in horror and daily terror and that seems to be normal."

 Borromeo collaborated with Marco Travaglio and Vauro Senesi on the book Italia Annozero (Chiarelettere, 2009).

 She also wrote the preface for Birgit Hamer's Delitto senza castigo: La Vera Storia di Vittorio Emanuele di Savoia.
 (Aliberti, 2011).
-Birgit Hamer is a very old family friend; her mother is dear friends with Borromeo's mother, and Borromeo has admitted to having grown up hearing about the murder of Dirk Hamer from his sisters, including Birgit.
+Birgit is a very old family friend whose mother was dear friends with Borromeo's mother, and Borromeo has admitted to having grown up hearing about the murder of Dirk Hamer from his sisters, including Birgit.
 Borromeo broke the story of the video confession of Vittorio Emanuele, who subsequently sued the newspaper for defamation.
 In 2015 a court ruled in favour of the newspaper.
-Borromeo then posted on Twitter: "Vincere una causa e' sempre piacevole, ma contro Vittorio Emanuele di Savoia la goduria è doppia!" ("Winning a case is always nice, but against Victor Emmanuel of Savoy the pleasure is double"), which resulted in spat on social media with his son Emanuele Filiberto.
+Borromeo then posted on Twitter: "Vincere una causa è sempre piacevole, ma contro Vittorio Emanuele di Savoia la goduria è doppia!" ("Winning a case is always nice, but against Victor Emmanuel of Savoy the pleasure is double"), which resulted in spat on social media with his son Emanuele Filiberto.
+Borromeo directed an Italian-language documentary on the incident which released on Netflix in July 2023.